Stay connected in 200+ countries — instant QR delivery

 We can see:

-- The token that lets Stripe charge the card on our behalf.
+• The token that lets our payment provider charge the card on our behalf.

-- Your billing address and email (you typed those into our form, not Stripe's).
+• Your billing address and email (you typed those into our form, not the provider's).

 We cannot see:

 This is the standard PCI-compliant pattern.
-Most major online merchants work this way; Stripe is the most common implementation.
+Most major online merchants work this way.

-Stripe processes hundreds of billions of dollars annually for companies including Amazon, Google, Microsoft, Lyft, Shopify, Zoom, OpenAI, and many others.
-Eflexsim using Stripe means you get the same payment security as those companies' customers.
+Our payment provider processes hundreds of billions of dollars annually for major global merchants.
+Eflexsim using it means you get the same payment security those merchants rely on.

 How to verify you're on the real Eflexsim site